mathetake/envoy-dynamic-modules/README.md

 This is the repository that hosts the custom C++ code that is compiled togather with the Envoy Proxy code to allow dynamically loadable modules to be loaded as HTTP filters.

+The work here will eventually be merged into the upstream Envoy Proxy repository as a core.
+Meanwhile, this serves as a playground to experiment with the dynamic modules feature.

 * `abi` directory contains the ABI definitions for the dynamic modules, which is a single plain C header with zero dependency.
 * `x` directory contains the extension code, that will be compiled into the final Envoy binary.